-The use of silicon photonics (SiPh)?,?,?,? has witnessed exponential growth over the past decade.
-This increase is driven by the relentless and explosive expansion of consumer data, the necessity for real-time processing of wideband signals, and the significant energy demands of the data center industry, which consumed between 1% and 5% of the global power in 2020.?
-Photonic integrated circuits (PICs) present effective solutions to these challenges, offering solutions where there is a demand of energy efficiency and high computational throughput in disruptive technologies, including optical communications transceivers,?,?
-LiDAR systems,? quantum optics devices,? and optical sensors.?
-Additionally, emerging computing architectures for artificial intelligence and neuromorphic computing, leveraging SiPh, have shown numerous benefitssuch as multiwavelength capabilities, ultra-high speeds, and low power consumption that address the limitations of complexity, cost, and footprint associated with traditional electronic computing components.
+The use of silicon photonics (SiPh)1-4 has witnessed exponential growth over the past decade.
+This increase is driven by the relentless and explosive expansion of consumer data, the necessity for real-time processing of wideband signals, and the significant energy demands of the data center industry, which consumed between 1% and 5% of global power in 2020.
+Photonic integrated circuits (PICs) present effective solutions to these challenges, offering solutions where there is a demand for energy efficiency and high computational throughput in disruptive technologies, including optical communications transceivers, lidar systems, quantum optics devices, and optical sensors.
+In addition, emerging computing architectures for artificial intelligence and neuromorphic computing, leveraging SiPh, have shown numerous benefits-such as multiwavelength capabilities, ultrahigh speeds, and low power consumption-that address the limitations of complexity, cost, and footprint associated with traditional electronic computing components.

 Both mainstream and emerging applications necessitate the development of highly complex PICs that incorporate an extensive library of on-chip components such as (de)multiplexers, phase shifters, modulators, laser sources, photodetectors, and fiber-to-chip couplers.
-Among these, phase shifters stand out as a pivotal component in the majority of PICs, enabling the manipulation of the real part of the effective refractive index with minimalideally zeroalteration to the imaginary part.
-The demand for components that combine ultra-low optical loss with a compact footprint is critical for ensuring the scalability of advanced PICs and meeting the rigorous requirements of emerging applications.
-In this context, silicon thermo-optic phase shifters (TOPS) have emerged as the prevalent method.
-TOPS utilize the variation in silicon's refractive indexwhere light is predominantly confineddue to changes in temperature.
-Silicon TOPS have become the cornerstone for the development of sophisticated PICs, showcasing the vast potential of SiPh technology across various application domains.
-Notable examples include optical reconfigurable and multipurpose photonic circuits, phased arrays for LiDAR systems, optical neural networks, and Fourier transforming for optical spectrometry, with demonstrators integrating from approximately 50 to 176 TOPS.
-However, the intrinsic heating mechanism of TOPS often results in high power consumption and slow operation.
-As a consequence, various optimization configurations and strategies have been proposed to enhance power efficiency and switching speed, or both, making the topic of TOPS a blooming area of research over the past decade.
+Among these, phase shifters stand out as a pivotal component in most PICs, enabling the manipulation of the real part of the effective refractive index with minimalideally zero-alteration to the imaginary part.
+The demand for components that combine ultralow optical loss with a compact footprint is critical for ensuring the scalability of advanced PICs and meeting the rigorous requirements of emerging applications.
+In this context, silicon thermo-optic phase shifters (TOPSs) have emerged as the prevalent method.
+TOPSs utilize the variation in silicon's refractive index-where light is predominantly confined-due to changes in temperature.
+Silicon TOPSs have become the cornerstone for the development of sophisticated PICs, showcasing the vast potential of SiPh technology across various application domains.
+Notable examples include optical reconfigurable and multipurpose photonic circuits, phased arrays for lidar systems, optical neural networks, and Fourier transforming for optical spectrometry, with demonstrators integrating from ~50 to 176 TOPSs.
+However, the intrinsic heating mechanism of TOPSs often results in high power consumption and slow operation.
+As a consequence, various optimization configurations and strategies have been proposed to enhance power efficiency and switching speed, or both, making the topic of TOPSs a blooming area of research over the past decade.